-Released on October 11, 1936: While on a promotion tour in South America with her boyfriend the king of coffee, a movie star is kidnapped by wealthy coffee rancho owner who also loves her, and she must choose between them.
+Released on October 11, 1936: (running time 1 hour and 10 minutes) While on a promotion tour in South America with her boyfriend the king of coffee, a movie star is kidnapped by wealthy coffee rancho owner who also loves her, and she must choose between them.

 Directed by Crane Wilbur